 Average time homes spend on market in Texas

-Step 7: Inspections and appraisals
+Step 7: Inspections, appraisals, and financing

 - Electrical system